raj-pranav/learn-solidity/Tutorials/4-what-is-a-Smart_contract.md

 A vending Machine's main task is to automate the product delivery kisok without any service person.
 It contains certain items labelled with price.
 You have to select the item and pay the amount - the machine will dispense the product for you straightway.
 The same process can also be written as a Smart Contract that allows the process the transactions based on certain guideline.

 # Code Sample
+This is how a smart contract written in solidity looks like.
 _[source](https://ethereum.org/en/developers/docs/smart-contracts/#a-digital-vending-machine)_
 #### Automated Vending Machine